Arcomua/Arcomua-Modpack/.github/ISSUE_TEMPLATE/operational-error.md

  - Java Version: [e.g.  Zulu JRE 17.44.15 (17.0.8), 64-bit]

 **Additional context**
-Attach your log files here, and add any other context about the problem here.
+Add any other context about the problem here.
+Please upload the full log file to mclo.gs and paste the link here.